andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 Here are some additional properties that may be added

 `federation.loa`
-: This property is optional, and may be useful if the provider offers more than one loa value in the provider metadata.
-The provider may use this to select authentication methods with the user.
+: This property is optional, and may be useful if the Identity Provider offers more than one loa value in the Identity Provider metadata.
+The Identity Provider may use this to select authentication methods with the user.
 The value may in example influence whether the user will need to use two-factor authentication or not.

+`federation.sign`
+: This property SHOULD be included and set to `true`.
+It indicates to the Identity Provider that it wants the association response signed.
+The Identity Provider MUST NOT sign the response unless this parameter is set to true in the request, to ensure compatibility with plain OpenID Connect.

 Here is an example of the `Dynamic Association Request`:

 	{
 		type: 'client_associate'
-		redirect_uri: 'https%3A%2F%2Ffoodl.org%2Foauth%2Fcallback'
+		redirect_uri: 'https%3A%2F%2Ffoodl.org%2Foauth%2Fcallback',
+		sign: true
 	}

 **NOTE: This proposal involves using an `application/json` type of the request body.
 The current OpenID Connect spec differs by using `application/x-www-form-urlencoded`.**

-The provider then tries to match the `redirect_uri` from the `oauth.endpoints.redirection` properties found in the trusted consumer metadata.
+The Identity Provider then tries to match the `redirect_uri` from the `oauth.endpoints.redirection` properties found in the trusted consumer metadata.

-If the signature was valid, and the provider trust the consumer, the provider will respond with a new consumer key / secret pair, like this:
+If the signature was valid, and the Identity Provider trust the consumer, the Identity Provider will respond with a new consumer key / secret pair, like this:

 	{
 		client_id: 'consumer',